 There is hereby created an Investment Committee consisting of the City Manager, Finance Director and the City Treasurer.
 Members of the Investment Committee shall meet at least quarterly to determine general strategies and monitor results.
-The Investment Committee shall include in its deliberations such topics as: economic outlook; portfolio diversification and maturity structure; potential risks to the City's portfolio; authorized depositories; brokers and dealers; and, target rate of return on the investment portfolio.
+The Investment Committee shall include in its deliberations such topics as: economic outlook; portfolio diversification and maturity structure; potential risks to the City's portfolio; authorized depositories; brokers and dealers; efforts and programs of financial institutions designed to increase the City's tax base and provide employment opportunities within the City; and, target rate of return on the investment portfolio.